Rob-Pait/dreamcloud-docs/tutorials/source/backing-up-with-boto.rst

 Simple Website Backups with DreamObjects
 ========================================

-We've talked a lot about the benefits of DreamObjects and a few ways to use it for media file storage and computer backups.
-We've also talked about integrating it into WordPress using the DreamObjects plugin.
-Using a little bit of programming you can use it for much more than that, though.
-DreamObjects is very simple to integrate into software.
-In fact, it's easier to use DreamObjects to store and access data than it is to access standard files!
 In this tutorial I'll walk you through writing a short python script that will create a backup of your DreamHost-hosted website and then setting it up to run automatically every day.